The Rationale for the Translation of Peculiar Latin Terms

 “Like most medieval thinkers Grosseteste typically uses the term ‘free decision’ (Liberum arbitrium) rather than ‘free will’ (libera voluntas).
 This notion involves a duality, the term ‘free’ pointing to the will and ‘decision’ to some kind of rational judgment,”

-the proper distinction appears in this, that arbitrium refers to the act whereby a thing is chosen, judged or decided, in deed, where as choice, judgment and decision, per se, are acts of the intellect distinguishing in an intellectual act between two or more beings or acts.
-Thus arbitrium is properly a genus of act in the power of acting, which is properly the will.
+the proper distinction appears in this, that arbitrium refers to that whereby a thing is chosen, judged or decided, in deed, where as choice, judgment and decision, per se, are acts of the intellect distinguishing in an intellectual act between two or more beings or acts.

 The Seraphic Doctor also uses the term liberum arbitium in Sent.
 Bk.
 I, d.
 17, p.
 II. a. sole, q.
 3, in reply to nn 1 and 2, p.
 315, as a supposit for a free will (libera voluntas).
-This is seemingly because, being an active power, any genus of its acts is the same according to substance with the power itself.
+This is seemingly because, being that the will is an active power, any genus of its acts is the same according to substance with the power itself.

 Finally, that arbitrium pertains to the will, rather than the intellect, is taught by St. Augustine himself, as the Quaracchi Editors themselves note in Sent.
 Bk.
 II, d.
 42, a. sole, q.
 2, p.
 748, footnote 8, where having cited Augustine’s de Libero arbitrio they write:

-Thus to walk along in the tradition of Latin and English Scholasticism, liberum arbitrium will be rendered as “free will”; and to distinguish this from libera voluntas, the latter will always be rendered with a definite or indefinite article (“a free will”, “the free wills”, etc.)
+Thus to walk along in the common tradition of Latin and English Scholasticism, liberum arbitrium will be rendered as “free will”; and to distinguish this from libera voluntas, the latter will always be rendered with a definite or indefinite article (“a free will”, “the free wills”, etc.); even though this presents a small obstruction to the authentic understanding of thought of St. Bonaventure, if one does not keep these distinctions in mind.

 |